Profile of a Professional Toastmaster

 For so long, I have been used to announcing; “Lunch is about to be served” that I thought I could enjoy an additional career out of being a professional MC, bringing to the role all that I had learned from handling people and events.
 So now it is at weddings, and for royalty, politicians, celebrities, diplomats, City dignitaries and charity balls where I now make the announcements.
 I am a past President of the Society of London Toastmasters.

-I play the church organ and fly single-engined aircraft, though not at the same time.
+I play the church organ and fly single-engine aircraft, though not at the same time.
 And likewise, I love cooking and tennis.
 I take time off Toastmastering to travel the world watching ATP and WTA high-level tournaments.

 The London Toastmaster’s Fun Side